WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 add_filter( 'block_categories', 'my_plugin_block_categories', 10, 2 );
 ```

-You can also display an icon with your block category by setting an `icon` attribute.The value can be the slug of a [WordPress Dashicon](https://developer.wordpress.org/resource/dashicons/).
+You can also display an icon with your block category by setting an `icon` attribute.
+The value can be the slug of a [WordPress Dashicon](https://developer.wordpress.org/resource/dashicons/).

-It is possible to set an SVG as the icon of the category if a custom icon is needed.To do so, the icon should be rendered and set on the frontend, so it can make use of WordPress SVG, allowing mobile compatibility and making the icon more accessible.
+It is possible to set an SVG as the icon of the category if a custom icon is needed.
+To do so, the icon should be rendered and set on the frontend, so it can make use of WordPress SVG, allowing mobile compatibility and making the icon more accessible.

 To set an SVG icon for the category shown in the previous example, add the following example JavaScript code to the editor calling `wp.blocks.updateCategory` e.g:
 ```js